Gupta-Kartik7658/HackIIITV_CenterFresh/README.md

-Here’s an updated version of your `README.md` with the requested additions for:

-- Stable Diffusion model (Realistic Vision v5.1)
-- AUTOMATIC1111 WebUI repo
-- ControlNet model files (Canny & Lineart)
-- ControlNet extension

----

 # Game Texture Enhancement Tool

 A tool for enhancing legacy game textures using AI/ML models.
 This application helps game designers recreate and enhance texture packs for remastered games.